20 FAQs on security and anti-virus software.

-- Spyware, malware and Trojan protection.
+- Spyware, malware, ransomware and Trojan protection.
 Good security software will monitor for malicious software that could be spying on your computer use (perhaps monitoring your passwords) and sending the details to criminals over the internet.

 - A firewall.
 This monitors your network connection for unusual activity that might indicate malicious software sending data out over the internet, or hackers trying to break in.